MignoneNguyen/MignoneNguyen/README.md

 ## Hello there👋 I'm Mignone (Anh) Nguyen!
 **Data Scientist, AI/ ML Engineer**

-I'm a fresh graduate in Computer Science and currently experiment different project related to Machine Learning to build up my foundation in MLOps.
+I'm a fresh graduate in Computer Science, specialized in Machine Learning and AI, and currently experiment different projects to build up my foundation in MLOps.
 This introduction section is still under construction.
 Stay tuned! 🛠️

 <!--
 **MignoneNguyen/MignoneNguyen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.